Applied Geodata Science

 This chapter starts by providing the context for this course: Why Applied Geodata Science?
 Why now?

-2 Getting started and 3 Programming primers serve as primers to get readers with a diverse background and varying data science experience up to speed with the basics for programming in R, which we rely on in later chapters.
+Chapter 2 serve as a primer to get readers with a diverse background and varying data science experience up to speed with the basics for programming in R, which we rely on in later chapters.

-4 Data wrangling introduces efficient handling and cleaning of large tabular data with the R tidyverse “programming dialect”.
+Chapter 7 introduces efficient handling and cleaning of large tabular data with the R tidyverse “programming dialect”.
 The focus is on non-geospatial data.
-Closely related to transforming data and its multiple axes of variation is data visualisation, covered in 5 Data visualisation.
+Closely related to transforming data and its multiple axes of variation is data visualisation, covered in Chapter 8.

-All tutorials use the R programming language, and a full list of the packages used in this course are provided in Appendix ?sec-references.
+All tutorials use the R programming language, and a full list of the packages used in this course are provided in Appendix Chapter 14.

 License